MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications

 \subsubsection{Full-FT}

 \

-\textbf{Settings.} To evaluate the feasibility of MobileFineTuner’s Full-FT capability, we conduct full finetuning on GPT2-small-124M using the WikiText-2 dataset.
-We choose this compact model because Full-FT imposes substantial memory pressure, and only such small models can be executed on mobile phones.
-All experiments are performed on a Google Pixel 8 Pro device.
-In our configuration, we set the sequence length to 128, use a batch size of 8, and adopt a learning rate of 1e-5 to ensure stable optimization under mobile resource constraints.
+\textbf{Settings.} To evaluate the feasibility of MobileFineTuner’s Full-FT capability, we evaluate MobileFineTuner's Full-FT capability on GPT2-124M using the WikiText-2 dataset.
+All experiments are conducted on an iQOO 15 with sequence length 128, batch size 8, and learning rate $1\times10^{-5}$.

-\textbf{Results.} The results are presented in Figure \ref{Full-FT}, where we compare the loss trajectories and PPL values produced by MobileFineTuner with those obtained from the PyTorch implementation.
-As finetuning progresses, the loss curve of MobileFineTuner decreases steadily until convergence, consistent with the behavior observed in PyTorch.
-Likewise, the PPL values also exhibit a monotonic decline during the training process.
-It is important to note that this comparison with PyTorch is not intended to demonstrate performance superiority; PyTorch runs on a server-side Python environment, whereas MobileFineTuner executes Full-FT directly on mobile phones.
+\textbf{Results.} Fig.~\ref{Full-FT} compares the loss and PPL trajectories of MobileFineTuner and a PyTorch implementation.
+PyTorch runs in a server-side Python environment, while MobileFineTuner performs Full-FT directly on the phone.
+MobileFineTuner shows steadily decreasing loss and PPL curves that closely follow the PyTorch results, validating the correctness of its Full-FT implementation.
+It is important to note that this comparison with PyTorch is not intended to demonstrate performance superiority.
 Instead, the alignment between the two results serves to validate the correctness and reliability of our Full-FT implementation.

-\subsubsection{PEFT(LoRA)}
+\subsubsection{PEFT (LoRA)}

 \